-VSU Explores Diversion ProgramsVALDOSTA — Valdosta State University’s Criminal Justice Outreach Program will present Diversion Programs from 8:30 a.m. to 5 p.m. on Friday, June 30, in Student Union Ballroom A. The Criminal Justice Seminar Series event is open to faculty, staff, students, alumni, retirees, and friends of the university.
+VSU Explores Diversion ProgramsVALDOSTA — Valdosta State University’s Criminal Justice Outreach Program will present Diversion Programs from 8:30 a.m. to 5 p.m. on Friday, June 30, in Student Union Ballroom A. The free Criminal Justice Seminar Series event is open to faculty, staff, students, alumni, retirees, and friends of the university.

 Ann Kasun, the deputy clerk of Valdosta Municipal Court, will discuss the benefits and challenges of diversion programs, which is a form of sentencing that directs the offender to a rehabilitation program instead of jail.
 She will also discuss specialized programs for offenders with mental illnesses or substance abuse issues.